Nosto/nosto-js/README.md

 NostoJS is a wrapper for the client script, providing an easy way to interact with the Nosto service from your JavaScript or TypeScript applications.

-For more information about JS API, see (https://docs.nosto.com/techdocs/apis/frontend/js-apis)[Our documentation].
+For more information about JS API, see [Our documentation](https://docs.nosto.com/techdocs/apis/frontend/js-apis).

 ## Installation